wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/4-search-audit-log.md

 ### Tips for searching the audit log

-Organizations should keep in mind the following considerations when searching the audit log:<br>
+Organizations should keep in mind the following considerations when searching the audit log:

  -  There are multiple ways to select activities:
      -  You can select specific activities to search for by selecting the activity name.